It's Time To Get Your Own Professional-Grade Plastic Extrusion Machinery!

 Servo motors vs. mechanical clutches

-A stacker that drops bags in a messy pile costs you time at packing.
-Servo‑controlled stackers count and align every stack.
-You can tie them off and go.
+A stacker that drops bags in a messy pile costs you time at the packing table.
+Servo‑controlled stackers count and align every stack perfectly.
+You can tie them off and move to the next stack without re‑sorting.
+Some stackers also include compression plates that flatten the stack, making it easier to box.

 Heat bars that heat evenly

-Uneven seal bars leave weak spots.
+Uneven seal bars leave weak spots that open under pressure.
 Look for PID‑controlled or pulse sealing systems.
-They keep the temperature steady across the whole bar.
+They keep the temperature steady across the entire bar length, ensuring every seal is as strong as the first.
+Some machines also use multiple independent heating zones for bars longer than 500mm.

 One Workshop That Builds These Machines from the Ground Up

-Chaoxin is known for blown film lines.
-But they also make bag making equipment.
-Their bag machines handle plastic shopping bags, undershirt bags, garbage bags, and more.
+Chaoxin is well known for blown film extruders, but they also manufacture bag making equipment.
+Their bag lines are designed to handle plastic shopping bags, undershirt bags, garbage bags, and more – all on the same platform.

-• Full automation – from the roll to the stack, almost no hands-on work
+• Full automation – from the roll to the stack, almost no hands‑on work.
+Operators simply monitor the control panel and reload film rolls.

-• Fast changeover – swap bag styles without calling a technician
+• Fast changeover – swap bag styles without calling a technician.
+Changeover tooling is designed for quick access, with color‑coded adjustments and tool‑less clamps.

-• Perfect match – works seamlessly with Chaoxin blown film lines for a complete factory setup
+• Perfect match – works seamlessly with Chaoxin blown film lines for a complete film‑to‑bag factory setup.
+This integration simplifies troubleshooting because one supplier is responsible for the entire line.

 Chaoxin’s bag making machines are built with the same attention to stability and energy efficiency as their extruders.
-They use servo drives, reliable temperature control, and robust sealing bars.
+They use servo drives, reliable temperature control (Omron), and robust sealing bars.
+The result is consistent output, shift after shift.

 Why Automating Bag Production Pays Off Quickly

-Do the math.
-A manual line needs three or four people – feeding film, pulling bags, counting stacks.
+Let’s do the math.
+A manual bag production line needs three or four people – one to feed film, one to pull bags, one to count and stack, and maybe a fourth to pack.
 An automated line needs one person to monitor the control panel.
 Over a year, that labor saving alone often covers the machine cost.

 Then add fewer rejects.
 Consistent seals mean fewer leakers.
 Consistent cuts mean fewer misshapen bags.
-Your customers notice.
+Your customers notice – they get bags that open easily and hold product reliably.
+In the competitive packaging business, quality consistency is what keeps orders coming back.

 Ready to See One Run?

-Ask Chaoxin for a video of their bag making line in action.
-Or visit their factory if you are nearby.
-They can run your film, your bag size, and show you the stack.
+You don’t have to buy sight unseen.
+Ask Chaoxin for a video of their bag making line in action – running your film, your bag size, your print registration.
+Or visit their factory if you’re nearby.
+They can run a live test and show you the stack quality.

 [Request bag making machine specs from Chaoxin]